alvarobyrne/audiovisualwave_expo/README.md

 an implementation of which may be found at http://jsdo.it/alvarobyrne/UwLV

 ## Instructions
-Download all.slides.svg openit with chrome or firefox and browse using left/right arrows and/or clicking over it;
+Download all.slides.svg open it with chrome or firefox and browse using left/right arrows and/or clicking over it and/or using mouse wheel;

 You may also go to https://alvarobyrne.github.io/audiovisualwave_expo/all.slides.svg and browse likewise.